Daniel-16/voice-commander/README.md

-# Voice Commander
+# Alris

-A voice command system that allows users to control their browser through voice or text commands.
+A powerful command system that allows users to control their browser through voice or text commands.
 The project consists of three main components:

 ## Project Structure